EN FR DE

 Languages

-Printed materials will be produced in Hebrew and English, while the working languages are Hebrew and Arabic
+Printed materials in Hebrew and English.
+The working languages were Hebrew and Arabic.

 Methodology

-• Developing innovative teaching tools that will help to arouse in youngsters an awareness of, and interest in, science
+• Developing innovative teaching tools that help to arouse in youngsters an awareness of, and interest in, science .

-• Creating a network of schools in Jerusalem that will cooperate with and receive support from health research institutions and other health-related organisations.
+• Creating a network of schools in Jerusalem that cooperates with and receives support from health research institutions and other health-related organisations.

 • Synchronous and asynchronous meetings on the Internet through a special website.